Last updated: August 19, 2021

 Walking the city is the best way to not only see the highlights, but to also get a good feel of what Sydney is about.
 It allows you to absorb the atmosphere and the culture of our amazing city.

-To help you explore Sydney by foot, we have listed 5 very pretty city walks!
+To help you explore Sydney by foot, we have listed five of the very best city walks that allow you to see the best of our beautiful CBD.

 1. Sydney CBD Discovery Walk

 The Sydney CBD is relatively small with most iconic landmarks and tourist attractions all within walking distance.
-Therefore, the best way to visit Sydney’s highlights is by simply wandering around.
+Therefore, the best way to explore Sydney’s highlights is by simply wandering around.

 And should your feet get a bit achy after a few hours of walking, the city circle train line can always provide a bit of relief.